dav22297/Excess_heat_wiki/CM_excess_heat.md

 <figure>
   <img src="https://github.com/dav22297/Excess_heat_wiki/blob/master/figures/search.svg" alt=""/>
-  <figcaption><i>Example of a fixed radius serach.
+  <figcaption><i>Example of a fixed radius search.
 The red vertices represent sources and the blue ones sinks.
 The numbers represent the distance between the points.
 Drawing is not to scale.</i></figcaption>
 </figure>

 #### NetworkGraph class